 vervain tea

-As an anxious person, I often turn to herbal teas to help.
-One of my go-to herbs to help with this is blue vervain.
-When I feel a little on edge or need something to help me cope with those anxious feelings, I brew a cup of vervain tea.
-It’s not an instant fix, but it makes me feel better.
-I also enjoy adding it to sleepy time tea blends as it adds a soothing touch.
+As someone who often feels on edge, I frequently turn to herbal teas for support.
+Blue vervain is one of my favorites for these moments.
+When I’m feeling a bit anxious or need something to help me navigate those uneasy feelings, I brew a cup of vervain tea.
+It’s not an instant solution, but it helps me feel more balanced.
+I also enjoy adding it to my nighttime tea blends for an extra touch of relaxation.

 What is Blue Vervain?